melonproject-archive/documentation/chapters/fund.md

 This function requires that the caller is the `owner` or the current contract.
 The function iterates over an array of provided asset token addresses and ensures that asset token addresses are set to `false` in the `investAllowed` mapping.
 Finally the function emits the `DisableInvestment()` event, logging the `_assets`.
 &nbsp;

-`function requestInvestment(uint requestedShares, uint investmentAmount, address investmentAsset) external notShutDown payable amguPayable(REQUEST_INCENTIVE) onlyInitialized`
+`function requestInvestment(uint requestedShares, uint investmentAmount, address investmentAsset) external notShutDown payable amguPayable(true) onlyInitialized`

 This function ensures that the fund is not shutdown and that subscription is permitted in the provided `ìnvestmentAsset`.
 The function then creates and populates a `Request` struct (see details above) from the function parameters provided and adds this to the `requests` mapping corresponding to the `msg.sender`.
 Finally, this function emits the `InvestmentRequest` event.
-Execution of this functions requires payment of AMGU ETH to the water<b>melon</b> Engine and `REQUEST_INCENTIVE` quantity of ETH to provide the investment request execution incentive.
+Execution of this functions requires payment of AMGU ETH to the water<b>melon</b> Engine to provide the investment request execution incentive.
 This function implements the `notShutDown`, `payable`, `amguPayable` and `onlyInitialized` modifiers.
 &nbsp;

 `function cancelRequest() external payable amguPayable(0)`